 The school recommends you find and approach the placement yourself as you would getting a real job.
 Try not to be too nervous, often employers find your efforts a positive thing and will encourage you.
 If you can do this, you should be proud of yourself!

-- You will complete Work Experience in Year 10 and it will take place during the last week of the summer term annually.
+- You will complete Work Experience in Year 10 and 12 will take place during the last week of the summer term annually.

-- The school launches the work experience programme at the end of Year 9 or start of Year 10.
+- The school launches the work experience programme at the start of Year 10 and 12.

 Post 16 Options